I have been immersed in the psychotherapeutic world for many years and have witnessed its positive, transformative and life-enhancing potential.

 I believe that difficult life experiences can be managed and overcome, with the potential to be transformed into a source of meaning and purpose, and that counselling can help facilitate this process.
 I have also experienced this firsthand, having worked through many of my own life challenges, through counselling and psychotherapy.

-I am passionate about supporting others on their own individual quests towards psychological health and recovery, and a way of living that is fulfilling and authentic to who they truly are.
+I am passionate about supporting others on their own quests towards psychological health and recovery, assisting couples in getting to a point of understanding and resolution, and in helping all to find a way of living that is fulfilling and authentic to who they truly are.

 I work in a way that is transpersonal and integrative, and have been particularly influenced by psychosynthesis counselling.
 This means that I will draw from different psychological approaches in order to help you explore in depth the issues that you bring, whilst encouraging you to consider that there is more to you than these issues.